uthcode/learntosolveit/source/python.rst

         ``and`` returns the right operand if the left is true.
         ``or`` returns the right operand if the left is false.
         Otherwise they both return the left operand.
-They are said to coalesce
+They are said to coalesce One way to remember is to consider the binary truth tables:
+        A and B
+        0 0 -> 0
+        0 1 -> 0
+        1 0 -> 0
+        1 1 -> 1

+        So, when A is False, the value of B is irrelevant, so Python skips it completely.
+Otherwise, Python has to evaluate B to find out the overall value of the expression.
+        A or B
+        0 0 -> 0
+        0 1 -> 1
+        1 0 -> 1
+        1 1 -> 1

+        Here, the truth table shows clearly that B is now irrelevant when A is *True*, so that is the case that short circuits.
+Only if A is False does the value of B matter.

 **8. What is the difference between a bytes string and a unicode?**